Dog Surgery at The Animal Hospital of Roxbury.

 Are the success rates for dog surgery good?

-Yes, most dogs do very well with surgery.
+Yes!
+Most dogs recover very well from surgery.

-Will my dog need to see a specialist for surgery?
+Will my dog need to see a specialist?

 How should I prepare my dog for surgery?